la2050/archive/_projects/2014/four-seasons-of-food.md

   resources_technical: '0'
   resources_communityoutreach: '0'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - >-
+      City and unincorporated area of Whittier and the cities of La Mirada and Santa Fe Springs.
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: >-
     Through education and hands on training, Interfaith Food Center's Four Seasons of Food will help break the cycle of hunger and obesity in low